EVaughan00/application-boilerplate/README.md

 ![application structure](https://i.ibb.co/Dwfky4g/New-Project.png)

 Pretty frequent architecture; client sends a request to the API Gateway, it decides where the request will proceed.
 Assuming all of our microservices are secured with at least JWT Authorization, Auth Resource provides a new JWT.

-### Client

-In this case, client is either Postman, Insomnia etc. or Swagger Documentation which is implemented in *User Microservice*.
-There are **Nuget Packages** including [this one](https://github.com/Burgyn/MMLib.SwaggerForOcelot) that provide Swagger Documentation on the *Gateway* level, but it is yet to be implemented in this project.

 ### API Gateway
 API Gateway is implemented using [Ocelot](https://github.com/ThreeMammals/Ocelot).  **Ocelot** makes it very simple to map microservices to specific routes using only *json configuration file* (in this case called `ocelot.json`.